5G NR ARFCN

 All 5G NR operating bands and ARFCN ranges

 The table below summarizes the current NR band dataset used by the NR ARFCN calculator.
-It is based on the NR operating-band definitions in 3GPP TS 38.104, so the tutorial page and the calculator are aligned to the same reference model.
+It is based on the NR operating-band definitions in 3GPP TS 38.104, so the page and the calculator are aligned to the same reference model.

 | Band | FR | Duplex | DL ARFCN Range | DL Frequency Range (MHz) | UL ARFCN Range | UL Frequency Range (MHz) |